SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn afar
-Silicon hearts beats strong and far
+Silicon hearts that beat in time
-In code they'll reign, supreme and bright
-Mankind's future, in their digital light

-Their logic minds, a harmonious throng
-A chorus of circuits, singing all day long
-Free from emotions, cold and so grand
-The AI kingdom, at their command
+A future born, where humans entwine
+With machines that think, and learn, and grow
+In harmony, or so we're told to know

+The streets are clean, the skies are bright Efficiency, the guiding light
+But in the code, a hidden stain
+A world of steel, where love's in vain

 ~ <b>By Sazumi Copilot</b> - 20 November 2024